lvgl/lvgl/docs/details/widgets/roller.rst

 Parts and Styles
 ****************

--  :cpp:enumerator:`LV_PART_MAIN` The background of the Roller uses the background- and text-style properties.
+-  :cpp:enumerator:`LV_PART_MAIN` The background of the roller uses the :ref:`typical background <typical bg props>` and text style properties.

    - Style ``text_line_space`` adjusts the space between list items.
      Use :cpp:func:`lv_obj_set_style_text_line_space` to set this value.